microsoft/Oryx/vsts/Readme.md

     This is used for validating branches for which pull requests were sent.
     In this pipeline both build and runtime images are built and tested but they are NOT pushed.

+-   'nightly.yml':
+    Pipeline which builds and tests build and runtime images every night.

--   'runtime.yml':
+-   'ci.yml':
-    Pipeline which builds, tests and pushes runtime images.
+    Pipeline which builds, tests and pushes build images and runtime images.
     This pipeline, by default, gets triggered for check-ins into 'master' branch.

--   'buildimage.yml':
-    Pipeline which builds, tests and pushes build images.
-    This pipeline, by default, gets triggered for check-ins into 'master' branch.
+	Also it has a scheduled build for releasing signed binaries to images on Saturday mornings.

 ## Scripts
 This folder contains scripts that are used in VSTS pipelines.